-We collaborate with other higher education institutes and external partners to provide additional opportunities for our postgraduate researchers.
+We collaborate with other higher education institutions and external partners to provide additional opportunities for our postgraduate researchers.

-This is an Arts and Humanities Research Council (AHRC) funded Doctoral Training Partnership which offer postgraduate studentships and training across a full range of arts and humanities disciplines through a consortium of seven institutions and eight partner organisations in the North West.
+This is an Arts and Humanities Research Council (AHRC)-funded DTP which offers postgraduate studentships and training across a full range of arts and humanities disciplines.

-The NWSSDTC (North West Social Sciences Doctoral Training Centre) is one of 15 doctoral training partnerships in the UK and brings together the Universities of Manchester, Lancaster, Liverpool and Keele.
+The NWSSDTP (North West Social Sciences Doctoral Training Partnership) is one of 15 ESRC-funded doctoral training partnerships in the UK and brings together the Universities of Manchester, Lancaster, Liverpool and Keele.

 Economic and Social Research Council (ESRC) studentships are available across the full range of social science disciplines and students have access to research expertise and training across the four constituent Universities.